-Elected as Chairman of the Commission for the 2017 report cycle.
+Elected as Vice Chairman of the Commission for the 2018 report cycle.
 Former Chief of Staff, Counsel, Legislative Director, and Foreign Policy Advisor to U.S. House of Representatives Democratic Leader Nancy Pelosi; former Professional Staff Member on the House Permanent Select Committee on Intelligence.
-Commissioner Bartholomew served as the Commission Chairman for the 2007 and 2009 report cycles, and served as Vice Chairman for the 2006, 2008, 2010, and 2016 report cycles.
-Reappointed by House Democratic Leader Nancy Pelosi for a two-year term expiring December 31, 2017.
+Commissioner Bartholomew served as the Commission Chairman for the 2007, 2009, and 2017 report cycles, and served as Vice Chairman for the 2006, 2008, 2010, and 2016 report cycles.
+Reappointed by House Democratic Leader Nancy Pelosi for a two-year term expiring December 31, 2019.

-Commissioner Stivers served in the Obama Administration as the Assistant Administrator for the Bureau for Asia at the U.S. Agency for International Development (USAID).
+Commissioner Stivers is currently the Vice President for International Affairs at The Sheridan Group.
+In the Obama Administration, Jon served as the Assistant Administrator for the Bureau for Asia at the U.S. Agency for International Development (USAID).
 In this position he managed a budget of approximately $1.2 billion in foreign assistance and led a staff of approximately 1,200 development professionals in 32 countries in East Asia and the Pacific Islands, South Asia and Central Asia.
 Prior to that, he served for almost two decades in the Legislative Branch in a variety of positions including as Senior Advisor to Speaker and Democratic Leader Nancy Pelosi responsible for U.S.-China issues, trade, international economics, development, global health and democracy and human rights.
 He was appointed by House Democratic Leader Pelosi to a two-year term expiring on December 31, 2018.

-Senator Talent is currently a partner at Banner Public Affairs.
+Senator Talent is currently a partner at Banner Public Affairs, a Senior Fellow at the Bipartisan Policy Center, and a Visiting Senior Fellow and Director, National Security 2020 Project, Marilyn Ware Center for Security Studies at the American Enterprise Institute.
 From 2007 to 2010, Sen. Talent served as Vice-Chairman of the Commission on Prevention of Weapons of Mass Destruction Proliferation and Terrorism, served on the Independent Panel that reviewed the Quadrennial Defense Review of the Department of Defense, served as a member of the Executive Panel advising the Chief of Naval Operations, and was a Distinguished Fellow at the Heritage Foundation.
 From 2002 to 2007, Sen. Talent served in the U.S. Senate and from 1992 to 2001, served in the U.S. House of Representatives, both of which representing his home state of Missouri.
 While in the U.S. Senate, Sen. Talent served as a member of the Senate Armed Services, Energy and Natural Resources, and Agriculture Committees, and while in the House he served as Chairman of the House Small Business Committee and a member of the House Armed Services Committee.
-Appointed by Senate Republican Leader Mitch McConnell for a two-year term expiring December 31, 2017.
+Appointed by Senate Republican Leader Mitch McConnell for a two-year term expiring December 31, 2019.

-During a 32-year military career, Dr. Wortzel spent 12 years in the Asia-Pacific region, including two tours of duty as a military attaché in China.
-Following his retirement from the Army as a colonel in 1999, he was an executive with The Heritage Foundation.
-At Heritage he was Asian Studies Center Director and Vice President for foreign policy and defense studies.
-Dr. Wortzel has written and edited numerous books and articles on China.
-He was reappointed by House Speaker Paul Ryan for a term expiring on December 31, 2018.
+Commissioner Wortzel served 32 years in the United States Armed Forces, including two tours of duty in Beijing, China as a military attaché and twelve years in the Asia-Pacific Region.
+He retired from the U.S. Army as a colonel at the end of 1999.
+After his military retirement, Commissioner Wortzel was director of the Asian Studies Center and vice president for foreign policy and defense studies at The Heritage Foundation.
+Commissioner Wortzel has written and edited ten books and numerous scholarly articles on China.
+He was reappointed by House Speaker Paul Ryan for a term expiring on December 31, 2018

 The U.S.-China Economic and Security Review Commission was created by the United States Congress in October 2000 with the legislative mandate to monitor, investigate, and submit to Congress an annual report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China, and to provide recommendations, where appropriate, to Congress for legislative and administrative action.